QwenQKing/Fin_TIEM/README.md

 ## Acknowledgement

-This repo benefits from [Agent-R1](https://github.com/0russwest0/Agent-R1), [R1-Searcher](https://github.com/RUCAIBox/R1-Searcher), [Graph-R1](https://github.com/LHRLAB/Graph-R1), and [Search-R1](https://github.com/RUCAIBox/R1-Searcher).
+This repo benefits from  .
 Thanks for their wonderful works.